Dimension-variable Mapless Navigation with Deep Reinforcement Learning

-\subsection{Performance Evaluation Of MSL\_DVST In Simulation}
+where $T_s$ represented the number of navigation steps taken by the agent, while $T_{max}$ ($T_{max}=400$ in this paper) denoted the predetermined maximum allowed steps.
+This metric prevented early collision cases from receiving higher scores compared to the instances of collisions that occurred later in the navigation process.
+Among the ten-time training process, all the meta agents ended their training in Env\_3 with an average success rate of 81.4\%.
+The learning curves depicting the progress of the meta agent in the four testing scenarios were plotted in Fig. \ref{learning_curve}.
+As depicted, the meta agent progressively acquired the capability to navigate within crowded scenarios.

-To investigate the performance of the navigation controller provided by MSL\_DVST, we test 12 robots with different dimensions in a simulated scenario shown in Fig. 9.
-As shown, there are 12 identical testing rooms, and each room has one dimension-scaled robot.
-The radii of tested robots $R$ (labelled in the figure) range from 0.2m to 0.75m with an interval of 0.05m.
-In each room, with the room center as origin, the robot starts at point (0, -1.5) and faces its goal point (0, 1.5).
-A wall with a small gate is placed between the start point and the target
+\subsection{Performance Evaluation of MSL\_DVST In Simulation}

-The corresponding trajectories of the robot are also given in Fig. 9.
-As shown, with relatively small radii, i.e., 0.2m to 0.25m, the robot traverses the gate to its target in a near-optimal way (near a straight line).
-When \textit{R} reaches 0.3m and beyond, the robot is aware that it cannot pass the gate without collision and turns to the left gate instead.
-Testing results show that correct action policies have been generated and the robot can adaptively choose suitable gates according to its size.
-The testing results reveal that the dimension-scaled robot is capable of performing navigation tasks using the MSL\_DVST controller without any retraining.
+To investigate the performance of the navigation controller provided by MSL\_DVST, we tested 12 robots with different dimensions in a simulated scenario shown in Fig. \ref{sim_test}.
+As shown, there are 12 identical testing rooms, and each room had one dimension-varied circular robot.
+The radii of tested robots $R$ (labelled in Fig. \ref{sim_test}) ranged from 0.2m to 0.75m with an interval of 0.05m.
+In each room, with the room center as the origin, the robot started at coordinates (0, -1.5), while its goal was positioned at coordinates (0, 1.5).
+After testing, the resulting trajectories of the robots were also plotted in Fig. \ref{sim_test}.
+As shown, with relatively small radii, i.e., 0.2m to 0.25m, the robot efficiently traversed the obstacle gate, taking a nearly optimal straight-line path to the target.
+When \textit{R} reached 0.3m and beyond, the robot intelligently recognized its inability to pass the front gate and turned to the left path instead.
+The testing results demonstrated the robot's capacity to dynamically select appropriate paths based on its dimension.